sanabel-al-firdaws/sanabel-al-firdaws.github.io.old/src/content/docs/en/aqida/al-islam/arkan.md

 title: The pillars of Islam

 ---
-The 5 pillars of Islam
+The 5 pillars of Islam.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzIwODY5NDNdfQ==
+eyJoaXN0b3J5IjpbLTExMTQwMzA5MzksLTEyNzIwODY5NDNdfQ
+==
 -->